 I have written an entire post about how I treat lows at night and I always try to follow that strategy.
 And no, it doesn’t always work.

-How to avoid low blood sugars
+How to avoid low blood sugar

 For some people, lows can be very scary, but I’ve never passed out from a low or had a seizure, so lows don’t scare me as such.
 But I will still do everything I can to avoid them!

 I rarely have lows, and I think there are several reasons for that.
 Most importantly, I wear a CGM.
-Since my CGM warns me before I go low, I can be proactive and prevent them from happening.
+Since my CGM warns me before I go low, I can be proactive and prevent it from happening.
 I also test my blood sugars frequently and have spent a lot of time figuring out my insulin needs for different times of the day, types of exercise, and types of food.
 It didn’t happen overnight, but I’m happy to say that for me, low blood sugars are rarely severe and they are far apart.

 We all experience lows differently, but I think anybody who has ever experienced what low blood sugar feels like will agree that it’s beyond uncomfortable!